-The unaudited condensed consolidated financial statements included herein are unaudited; however, they contain all normal recurring accruals and adjustments that, in the opinion of management, are necessary to present fairly the Company's financial position at March 31, 2022, the results of its operations and cash flows for three months ended March 31, 2022 are not necessarily indicative of the results to be expected for future quarters or the full year.
+The unaudited condensed consolidated financial statements included herein are unaudited; however, they contain all normal recurring accruals and adjustments that, in the opinion of management, are necessary to present fairly the Company's financial position at June 30, 2022, the results of its operations for the three and six months ended June 30, 2022 and cash flows for six months ended June 30, 2022.
+The results of operations for three and six months ended June 30, 2022 are not necessarily indicative of the results to be expected for future quarters or the full year.